Quick Answer

 - Restore proper FC levels - Add liquid chlorine to match your CYA requirements

-- Run filtration continuously - 24 hours until water clears
+- Run filtration continuously - 24 hours a day until water clears (may take several days)

 - Retest after 4-6 hours - Verify chemical levels are holding stable